AnyBlok/anyblok-book/en/03_blok/02_extend_blok.md

         assert registry.Address.query().count() == address_count + 1
         assert queens_college_address.access == "Kick the door to open it!"
 ```

+Before starting tests, you may need to create test database using
+`make setup-tests` and then run `anyblok_updatedb -c app.test.cfg --install-bloks address`
+in order to install address blok if it is not already.

 If you run this test you'll probably notice the following error as we haven't
 created the ``access`` field on our ``Address`` model yet.